Moon So-ri: 2017–2020: Continued success and acclaim

-2021 to present: Career resurgence
+2021–present: Career resurgence

 In 2021, Moon appeared in the film Three Sisters, in which she earned two Best Actress awards at the prestigious 42nd Blue Dragon Film Awards and 41st Korean Association of Film Critics Awards, and a nomination at the 57th Baeksang Arts Awards category in the Best Actress – Film.

 In June 2021, Moon starred in the MBC drama On the Verge of Insanity alongside Jung Jae-young and Lee Sang-yeob.
 She portrayed Dang Ja-young, the dedicated head of the HR team known for her exceptional leadership skills and sharp intellect, earning respect from her colleagues and trust from her superiors.

 In 2022, Moon was featured in Kim Ji-hoon's school bullying film I Want to Know Your Parents, a delayed production filmed in 2017.
 Written by Gim Gyung-mi and based on the Japanese play Oya no Kao ga Mitai by Seigo Hatasawa, the film reunited her with Sul Kyung-gu and co-stars Chun Woo-hee, Oh Dal-su, and Ko Chang-seok.

 Moon also appeared in a supporting role in the Netflix action comedy film Seoul Vibe, directed by Moon Hyun-sung from a story written by Sua Shin.
 The film features an ensemble cast led by Yoo Ah-in, with Moon portraying Kang In-sook, a highly influential figure in the underground economy.
 Later that year, Moon returned to the stage to reprise her role as Helen Sutherland in Lee Hall's play The Pitmen Painters.
 Directed by Yi Sang-woo, the production was performed at the Doosan Art Center from December 2022 to January 2023.